-Welcome to MARS
+Welcome to Mars

-My name is Mary.
-Yep, my people call me Mars.
-And I’ve been up to some obsessive growing and cooking.
+I’ve been up to some obsessive growing and cooking.
 I love food.
 I love to eat it, yes.
 But I’m fairly wrapped up in the process of it, too—the way any of us delights in a thing and must know it, inside and out.
 For me, that means starting at a food’s beginnings.
 I want to bake the cake from scratch.
 I want to make the broth from bones.
 And, yes, I want to grow the vegetables in dirt.
 And, so far as I know, Chad and the kids have never minded eating all of it.

-When I took a break from my editorial career to be home with my three little ones in 2009, I found both joy and defeat in it—the way we do.
+When I took a break from my career in children’s publishing to be home with my three little ones in 2009, I found both joy and defeat in it—the way we do.
 Wouldn’t trade it for the world—but, wait.
 Who am I, anymore?
 It’s here, in these baby years, that I doubled down on cooking and baking.
 It was a creative outlet that helped me stay sharp and remember myself.

 In that Brooklyn co-op, I wanted to grow vegetables so badly—and Chad and I kind of tried!—I remember some poor, scorched tomato plants we left in the rooftop sun too long.
 Then we moved to Northern Westchester, in 2013, and gained outdoor space for the first time.